 Sunday: Mostly sunny with highs near 50.

-Monday: Partly sunny with highs in the low to mid 50s.
+Monday: Partly sunny with a late day shower possible. highs in the upper 50s.

-Tuesday: Showers possible.
-Highs in the mid 50s.
+Tuesday: Showers in the morning, then breezy.
+Highs in the upper 40s.

 Copyright 2013 Nexstar Broadcasting, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.